Design Evolution

 Professor of Architecture Kyoung Hee Kim began developing microalgae-filled building façade systems years ago, prompted by an environmental science class in graduate school.
 Knowing algae’s ability to sequester carbon and improve air quality as well as potential uses as food or energy sources, she began to design window installations in which microalgae could grow.

 Kim and a team of student researchers began prototyping in 2011.
 Over the years, the work has been funded by several different grants from the National Science Foundation and the American Institute of Architects.
-As she has learned from her successes and failures, the architectural design of Kim’s installation has changed dramatically, resulting in three distinct typologies.
+As she has learned from her successes and failures, the architectural design of Kim’s installation has evolved dramatically, resulting in three distinct typologies.
 Currently, Kim has an installation at the Innovation Barn in uptown Charlotte, where she and her team have been testing its performance for six months and are continuing to make improvements.

 Here, Kim explains the development of each design.